 Top Things to do This Fall in Vermont

-Trust me, there are no shortage of amazing things to do this fall in Vermont.
+Trust me, there is no shortage of amazing things to do this fall in Vermont.
 That’s why you’re the biggest problem will deciding where to go and what to do first.

 Especially since you probably don’t have time to take a solid two or three months off work so that you can go out and explore the entirety of Vermont.